lesley43/mern/README.md

 --->Note: You must create a .env file with your Atlas MongoDB info in it so this app can connect to the database.

+To run both backend and frontend: npm run -script dev

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).